 Ex.
 Point to speaker when asked, "Who is speaking?"
 Presentation of Knowledge and Ideas.
 SL.4.4.
 Report on a topic or text, tell a story, or recount an experience in an organized manner, using appropriate facts and relevant, descriptive details to support main ideas or themes; speak clearly at an understandable pace.
 EESL.4.4.
 Tell a story or recount an experience with supporting details.
 Level IV Students will: EESL.4.4.
 Tell a story or recount an experience with descriptive supporting details.
 Level III Students will: EESL.4.4.
 Tell a story with supporting details.
 Level II Students will: EESL.4.4.
-Retell a story including one detail Level I Students will: EFSL.4.4.
-Select a picture object or other artifact about a story to abore with pages.
+Retell a story including one detail Level I Students will: EESL.4.4.
+Select a picture, object, or other artifact about a story to share with peers.
 SL.4.5.
 Add audio recordings and visual displays to presentations when appropriate to enhance the development of main ideas or themes.
 EESL.4.5.
 Add audio recordings or visuals to a presentation about a topic.
-EESL.4.4.
-Select a picture, object, or other artifact about a story to share with peers.
 Level IV Students will: EESL.4.5.
 Add audio recordings or visuals to a presentation about a topic.
 Level III Students will: EESL.4.5.
 Create a simple presentation about a curriculum-based topic.
 Level II Students will: EESL.4.5.
 Select pictures, objects, or artifacts or label pictures, objects, or artifacts to contribute to a simple presentation about a topic.
 Level I Students will: EESL.4.5.
+Select pictures, objects, or artifacts or label pictures, objects, or artifacts to contribute to a simple presentation about a topic.
+Level I Students will: EESL.4.5.
 With guidance and support select a picture, object, or artifact from an array of options to add to a class-created presentation about a topic.
-SL.4.6.
+SL.4.6 .
 Differentiate between contexts that call for formal English (e.g., presenting ideas) and situations where informal discourse is appropriate (e.g., small-group discussion); use formal English when appropriate to task and situation.
 EESL.4.6.
 Differentiate between communication partners and contexts that call for formal and informal communication.
 Level IV Students will: EESL.4.6.
 Use formal and informal language as appropriate.
 Level III Students will: EESL.4.6.
 Differentiate between communication partners and contexts that call for formal and informal communication.
 Level II Students will: EESL.4.6.
 Restate an informal language phrase to clarify using more formal language.
 Ex.
 Restate a greeting using more formal language when asked (e.g., When asked to greet a new person, the student says, "Hi."
 When the teacher says, "How else could you say that?" the student says, "Morning.")
 Level I Students will: EESL.4.6.
 Communicate informally with others.
-Language · Conventions of Standard English.
+Language Conventions of Standard English.
 L.4.1.
 Demonstrate command of the conventions of standard English grammar and usage when writing or speaking.
 EEL.4.1.
 Demonstrate standard English grammar and usage when communicating.
 Level IV Students will: EEL.4.1.
 Demonstrate standard English grammar and usage when communicating.
 Level IV Students will: